Soursop is a custard apple relative bearing large fruit, probably the largest in the custard apple family.

 The pulp can be eaten fresh out of hand, though it is more commonly pressed trough a sieve to extract the juice or it is liquefied in a blender.
 Care is taken to remove the large seeds before processing.
 In its natural state, the juice or liquefied pulp is milky-white, smooth and has a sweet-sourish, somewhat musky flavour.

 Soursop pulp is used in chilled drinks and desserts, including smoothies, ice cream and sorbets.
 In the West Indies, the juice is extended and smoothed with milk and then spiced with grated nutmeg (from Myristica fragrans) to make a refreshing drink.
 The de-seeded pulp is also torn or cut into pieces and added to fruit salads or it can be chilled or frozen for later use.

 New plants are usually started from seed, but can also be produced using air-layering (circumposing) methods.
 The young plants are planted out when around 30 cm (12 in) tall, at the start of the rainy season.
 They develop quickly and may start to flower and fruit in their third or fourth year, depending on the growing conditions.

 Growth and fruiting performance is best on rich, free-draining loam and sand soils of a moderately acid to slightly alkaline nature, generally in 5.5 to 7.5 pH range, and on sites with full to partial sun exposure.

-Although moderately drought tolerant, it has a shallow root system and benefits from mulching, especially in areas near the lower end of its rainfall range.
+Although moderately drought tolerant, Soursop trees have shallow root system and benefits from mulching, especially in areas at the lower end of the rainfall range.
 It performs poorly on clayey, slow-draining and waterlogged soils, with poor fruit-set and low yields the usual result.